 In this talk from RubyFringe, GitHub's Tom Preston-Werner talks about a methodical approach to solving problems and debugging, and the "Deathbed Filter".

 In this talk from RubyFringe, Luke Francl asks: is developer-driven testing really the best way to find software defects?
 Or is the emphasis on testing and test coverage barking up the wrong tree?

 Alan Shalloway, CEO and founder of Net Objectives, presents the Lean software development principles and practices and how they can benefit to Agile practitioners.

-At NFJS Venkat Subramaniam, author with Andy Hunt of "Practices of an Agile Developer," shared his pragmatic approach to some of the important technical and non-technical factors contributing to project success, including: coding, developer attitude, debugging, mentoring and feedback.
+At NFJS Venkat Subramaniam, author with Andy Hunt of "Practices of an Agile Developer," talked about some of the important technical and non-technical factors that contribute to project success.

-When it comes to system integration testing Spring adds real value.
-In this session, Rod Johnson (Spring creator) discusses: integration testing and the support that Spring provides for it, issues around testing the persistence layer, testing web applications.
+Spring co-founder Rod Johnson on integration testing with Spring and support Spring provides for it, testing the persistence layer, testing web apps.

-Like other leaders in the Agile community, Scott Ambler is passionate about expanding Agile practices to include all contributors to software success.
-Recently he has been teaching teams how to integrate database roles into the iterative, incremental rhythm of their teams.
+Scott Ambler teaches teams how to integrate database roles into their iterative, incremental rhythm to increase software success.
 InfoQ captured Ambler's talk on Database Refactoring at Agile2006.